 It’s also a good idea to have an honest discussion with any teachers you know.
 Talk about what they enjoy and what they find particularly demanding.
 If possible, talk to people who have come to teaching from another industry - how did they find the adjustment into education?

 Schools have changed enormously even in the past few years, so it’s vital that you get some current first-hand experience of working in schools.
 Why not offer to come and run a session with pupils at your local school, based on your current career?
 You'll know your subject matter inside out, so you can think about whether you enjoy the experience in general without worrying about having to teach to a set specification.
 Contact your local schools and spend some time in the classroom, shadowing teachers and working with pupils.
 If possible, try to gain experience in contrasting schools to get a clearer understanding of how you would like your career to develop.

 According to research from the Department for Education, 45% of people interested in teacher training are ‘career changers’ – people who have worked in a different industry but want to switch to teaching.
 Half of all trainee teachers across England in 2018/19 were aged 25 and over.
 At United Teaching this year, 32% of our trainees came to the profession from another career.
 Basically, plenty of other people are in the same boat as you.
 Furthermore, plenty of people who were in your position have now gone through the application process, the training and the assignments, and are now qualified teachers – for example, former media executive Cate and former physiotherapist Jenna – so you’ve got proof that it can be done, and it’s worth it.

-If you’re still interested in changing your career to teaching, get in touch with a local school to arrange some school experience – you’ll need at least 5 days of school experience to be eligible for teacher training.
+If you’re still interested in changing your career to teaching, get in touch with a local school to arrange some school experience.
 Take a look at our events page to see if there’s a taster day running in your area, or attend a Train to Teach event run by the Department for Education.